 The salary costs of personnel of national administrations are eligible to the extent that they relate to the cost of activities which the relevant public authority would not carry out if the project concerned were not undertaken.
-Community funding of salary costs corresponding to activities already undertaken before the launching of the project are not eligible.
-Temporary outplacement of staff or financial cover for staff (directly or by means of a grant) by the public administrations for the benefit of the beneficiary are to be considered as contributions in-kind when they do not represent a cost for the beneficiary and will be non eligible.

 Applicants will have to add to their proposal a declaration that the permanent staff have been carrying out activities additional to its routine activities and the relevant time sheets undersigned by the staff and the immediate superior.